mkaramuk/peerBench/peerBenchJS/packages/sdk/README.md

-# peerBench
+# peerBench SDK

-TypeScript SDK for peerBench framework
+A TypeScript SDK for building AI evaluation benchmarks and data processing pipelines.